Hindu Swayamsevak Sangh: Australia

 The HSS organisation in Australia, as elsewhere, says that its focus is on the country in which it is based and that it does not send money to India.
 It claims to be "ideologically inspired by the RSS vision of a progressive and dynamic Hindu society that can deal with its internal and external challenges, and contribute to the welfare of the whole world".
 Aside from providing links to the Rashtriya Swayamsevak Sangh (RSS), they also have links with organisations such as the Vishwa Hindu Parishad and the Hindu Youth Network.
 The professed aim is to raise awareness in matters relating to Hindus but support no specific political party or candidate.

 Kenya

-HSS Kenya was started in Nairobi on 14 January 1947 by Jagadish Chandra Shashtri with his colleagues.
-It was originally known as Bhartiya Swayamsevak Sangh.
+HSS Kenya was started in Nairobi on 14 January 1947 by Jagadish Chandra Shastri and Maneklal Rughani.
+It was originally known as Bharatiya Swayamsevak Sangh.
 Since then it has spread throughout Kenya with Shakhas operational in Mombasa, Nakuru, Kisumu, Eldoret, and Meru.
 HSS in Kenya also runs a socio-cultural-religious organisation of Hindus by the name of Hindu Religious Service Centre (HRSC).
 It was started in Nairobi in 1947.